 cash flow projections, and guaranteed access to capital (see details below).

-There is a one-time, $249.99 cost to enroll in the Certification Program.
-However, upon completion of the curriculum and implementation of a Capital Acquisition Plan, the entire $249.99 is
+There is a one-time, $250.00 deposit to enroll in the Small Business Certification & Funding Program.
+However, upon completion of the curriculum and implementation of a Capital

 GUARANTEED ACCESS TO CAPITAL